jundalisay/superb/content/en/superphysics/fallacies/kant-apriori-fallacy.md

 ![Flip](https://sorasystem.sirv.com/graphics/flip300.jpg)

-In contrast, in the moral philosophy of the Enlightenment, the good is defined as the common interest which can only be known by getting all the a posteriori perceptions of pleasure and pain of all entities throughout space and time.
+In contrast, in the moral philosophy of the Enlightenment, the good is defined as the common interest.
+This common interest can only be known by getting all the a posteriori perceptions of pleasure and pain of all entities throughout space and time.

 To know what is good or evil, the enlightened system gets the opinions of everyone, even criminals and terrorists, so that the flow or the *Tao* of all feelings and perceptions can be known.
 A compromise can then be created to bring back harmony as *dharma*.

 <!--  which is then sourced from thea priori definitions  from the Generator of Existence which the West calls Providence and the East calls Brahma. -->

 Kant bypasses the perceptions of entities and goes directly to Providence, leading to arbitrariness.
-He would support the willpower of a good country invading a bad country to impose its version of goodness, as proven in his essay called Groundwork and Perpetual Peace.
-Together with Nietzsche, it helps explain why Germany kept on invading countries in WWI and WWII under the idea of spreading its Nazi-goodness through sheer will to inferior races.
+He would support the willpower of a good country invading a bad country to impose its version of goodness, as proven in his essay called *Groundwork and Perpetual Peace*.

+Together with Nietzsche, it helps explain why Germany kept on invading countries in WWI and WWII under the idea of spreading its Nazi-goodness to inferior races, by sheer willpower.

 ![War](https://sorasystem.sirv.com/photos/war.jpg)